Chinese foreign minister hosts Cambodian and Thai counterparts following border ceasefire

-Polling stations across Prague and the country will open as citizens choose all 200 members of the lower house.
-Voting runs through Saturday, with parties needing at least five percent of the vote to enter parliament under the proportional system.
+Polling stations across Prague and the country will open at 2pm local time as citizens choose all 200 members of the lower house.
+Voting runs through to Saturday, with parties needing at least 5% of the vote to enter parliament under the proportional system.

 The frontrunner is 71-year-old billionaire and former prime minister Andrej Babiš.
 His populist ANO party runs on tax cuts, higher wages, and ending support for Ukraine’s membership bid.
-Despite leading in polls, ANO is unlikely to win a majority, making coalition talks crucial.
+However, despite leading in polls, ANO is unlikely to win a majority, making coalition talks crucial.

 Prime Minister Petr Fiala’s pro-Western Spolu coalition pushes for continued alignment with the EU and NATO.
 On the fringes, far-right SPD seeks an EU exit referendum, while far-left Stačilo opposes NATO and rejects military aid to Kyiv.
 Smaller parties including the Pirates, STAN, and Motorists for Themselves could influence coalition outcomes.